Getting your footwork right is a compulsory table tennis technique you should master if you are serious about improving

-This Drill teaches you how to move between balls and how to change your racket angle between Balls 3 and Ball 4.
-For Ball 3 you hit with a Slow Loop – you need to use a 90% Racket Angle to Brush UP on the Ball to create a lot of Top Spins to get the ball over the net.
+This drill teaches you how to move between balls and change your racket angle between Balls 3 and Ball 4.
+For Ball 3, you hit with a Slow Loop – you need to use a 90% Racket Angle to Brush UP on the ball to create many Top Spins to get the ball over the Net.

 The Next Ball – Ball #4 comes back with Top Spin, and you need to be ready to kill this ball.
 So change your racket angle down to 45% and Hit Forward and Up for a Forehand Drive/Smash to kill the point.
 This drill simulates a game volley point-ending situation well.

 Remember to Keep your Center of Gravity LOW.
-Bend your knees and Legs and remember to keep your balance as you move back and forth to the ball.
-This takes a few times, but you will get better after each session of drills over a few weeks, and months.
+Bend your knees and Legs, and remember to keep your balance as you move back and forth to the ball.
+It takes a few times, but you will get better after each drill session over a few weeks and months.

-For both drill practices just be sure to start out slow and easy and don’t overdo it.
+For both drill practices, be sure to start slow and easy and don’t overdo it.
 A little goes a long way with these drills towards improving your footwork.
 So 1 minute each with 3 drills total is a good starting point.

-Doing this will have you breathing hard at first, and your legs will definitely feel it afterward too.
-Just be sure not to overdo it at first, and take a break in between drills to have water, and catch your breath.
-So please give this a try, they are a lot of fun too.
+Doing this will have you breathing hard at first, and your legs will feel it afterward, too.
+Just be sure not to overdo it at first, and take a break in between drills to have water and catch your breath.
+So please give this a try.
+They are a lot of fun too.